 You can also contribute extra into your account in order to boost your investments, both with regular automatic contributions or as lump sum contributions.
 You are never locked in, withdrawals and contributions are free, and they don’t charge brokerage (but you may pay a fee depending on the ‘buy / sell ‘ spread of the 6 ETF choices).

-They charge a $2.50 monthly account subscription fee on balances between $0 to $10,000 (i.e. you wont pay fees on a zero balance), and above $10,000 it switches to a .275% per annum percentage of your account balance.
-This means once you hit the threshold account balance of $10,000, the cost decreases dramatically to only $2.75 per year (23 cents per month).
+Raiz charge a $2.50 monthly account subscription fee on balances between $0 to $10,000 (i.e. you wont pay fees on a zero balance), and above $10,000 it switches to a .275% per annum percentage of your account balance.
+This means once you hit the threshold account balance of $10,000, the cost becomes $27.5 per year ($2.30 per month).
 Being percentage based, it then scales up from here.

-Beware, once you invest into the ETFs, there is an ‘underlying issuer fee’ whch is charged for management within the ETFs – these range from .196% to .418% depending on your investment choice, which in my opinion are pretty high for ETFs.
-For comparison, my USA ETFs cost me .03% and my Aussie ETFs cost me .07%.
+Beware, once you invest into the ETFs, there is an additional ‘underlying issuer fee’ which is charged for management within the ETFs – these range from .196% to .418% depending on your investment choice, which in my opinion are pretty high for ETFs.
+This means your total ongoing fees (before brokerage) are probably something in the range of 0.5% to .7% – which in my opinion is ridiculously high for a passive (index) investment product.
+For comparison, my USA ETFs cost me .03% and my Aussie ETFs cost me .07% – around 10 to 25 times cheaper!
 For the full breakdown, check out their PDS

 CommSec pocket is the Commonwealth banks response to the micro investing fintechs, and allows you to invest into 7 different ETFs, which they call investment ‘themes’.
 These themes are;

 - Aussie top 200: ASX top 200 index fund